WenyuLiang/AddQuality/README.md

 # AddQuality
 Add Missing Quality Score to Bam FIle.
-Some mapper, e.g. LRA will generated bam file with some alignments's quality scores missed.
+Some mappers, e.g. LRA will generate bam file with some alignments's quality scores missed.
 Here I wrote a python scipt to restore those quality scores from the original fastq file.
 The quality scores are important information for SNPs and SV calling.

 usage: addQuality.py [-h] [-i IN_BAM] [-o OUT_SAM] [-f FASTQ]